 Andrew Snowdon is a partner and Head of Tax in the London office of UHY Hacker Young.

-He has extensive experience providing tax advice to SMEs and larger corporate clients to dealing with private high-net-worth individuals.
+He has extensive experience providing tax advice; from SMEs and larger corporate clients to dealing with private high-net-worth individuals.
 This includes advising clients on the short and long term tax aspects of acquisitions, disposals and restructuring.
-Often this has incorporated debt restructuring exercises as well as demergers to extract key business segments or assets out of the existing entity.